Suor/pg-bricks/README.md

 # PostgreSQL bricks

-This is a PostgreSQL client, which uses [sql-bricks][] as an interface to construct queries and handles connections and transactions for you.
+This is a PostgreSQL client, which uses [PostreSQL extension][sql-bricks-postgres] of [sql-bricks][] as an interface to construct queries and handles connections and transactions for you.